Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-Usually, the spectrum of finite-dimensional Toeplitz matrices does not describe the spectrum of their infinite-dimensional counterparts \cite[Section 10.3]{bottcher2005spectral}.
-To analyze what happens in the infinite-horizon case, first, observe that $A_T$ is a Toeplitz-like matrix as each of its diagonal strips has the same constant value except for its last column.
-Thus, taking the time horizon $T \to \infty$ in the inequalities presented in Lemma \ref{lem:f4}, we get the following formal expression that bounds the variation of state-value functions in the infinite-horizon setting:
+\begin{proof}[Proof of Theorem \ref{prop:2}] We will show that the contraction in the $\mathrm{MFG}_{\mathrm{ns}}$ case can be deduced by the spectral properties of a one-sided infinite Toeplitz operator.
+Generally, the spectrum of finite-dimensional Toeplitz matrices does not describe the spectrum of their infinite-dimensional counterparts \cite[Section 10.3]{bottcher2005spectral}.
+To analyze what happens in the infinite-horizon case, first observe that $A_T$ is a Toeplitz-like matrix as each of its diagonal strips has the same constant value except for its last column.
+Thus, taking the time horizon $T \to \infty$ in the inequalities presented in Lemma \ref{lem:f4} by using Lemma \ref{lem:10} and Lemma \ref{lem:11}, we get the following formal expression that bounds the variation of state-measure flows in the infinite-horizon setting:

 where $\mathcal A$ is the following \emph{bona-fide one-sided infinite Toeplitz matrix} \cite[Eq.
 3.15.62]{barry2015operator}

 The expression \eqref{eq:f27} can be made rigorous as follows.
 Each component of $v_1$ and $v_2$ is bounded by $4,$ since the total variation norm is bounded by $2$, so $v_1,v_2 \in \ell_{\infty}$, where $\ell_{\infty}$ is the space of bounded sequences.
 Furthermore, each row of $\mathcal A$ is bounded because $\beta<1$; therefore, $\mathcal A$ is indeed an infinite Toeplitz matrix over $\ell_{\infty}$ \cite[Proposition 1.1]{bottcher2005spectral}.
 Thus, \eqref{eq:f27} can be interpreted as a relation over the vector space $\ell_{\infty}$.